encgoo/Microservices/README.md

 # Microservices
+This is a very simple NLP project to demonstrate Kubernetes and Microservices.

 This is a followup project of the [Kubernetes](../Kubernetes) POC.
 In the Kubernetes POC, Kubernetes (minikube), Docker, and Flask are used to build a (_single_) web/API service.
 In some sense, it is a [monolithic](https://articles.microservices.com/monolithic-vs-microservices-architecture-5c4848858f59)